Last updated on January 1st, 2020 at 10:40 pm

 5 Tips for Successful Goal Setting:

-Start with your easiest tasks first, so you can build momentum as you complete them.
-If your beginning dream goals are too big or difficult, then you may put them off, or try them and give up because they seem like so much trouble.
+Start with your most manageable tasks first, so you can build momentum as you complete them.
+If your beginning dream goals are too big or complicated, then you may put them off, or try them and give up because they seem like so much trouble.

 Keep your starting dream tasks small and incremental.